 Dosaging Flow Chart

 Information site for carcinoid patients by Novartis.
-The carcinoid syndrome website for patients and their caregivers is completed and now up!
 This site, intended for the newly diagnosed and those living with carcinoid syndrome, features “questions to ask your doctor” and a sign-up program to receive updated information from Novartis.Take a look at the Resources section (http://www.carcinoid.com/info/resources/downloads.jsp) to see the detailed scientific information in the form of flash animations.

 For comprehensive information regarding the use of the somatostatin analogue Sandostatin in the forms of subcutaneous injection (SC), long-acting injection(Sandostatin LAR) and continuous subcutaneous infusion via a pump